Critical exponents of the Ising model with quenched structural disorder and long-range interactions at spatial dimension $d=3$: Two-loop resummation stability and three-loop resummation limitations

 \section{Two-loop resummation stability and three-loop resummation limitations}

-Let us restrict the system of equations (\ref{bu})-(\ref{gf2}) to the two-loop perturbative order and for numerical evaluation of the two-loop correlation length critical exponent $\nu$ we use the resummation techniques described in Section~\ref{Sec4}.
-As can be seen in Fig.~\ref{2LA}, reliable results can be obtained even with the simplest Pad{\'e} approach (blue dot-dashed line).
+{B.\arabic{figure}} Let us restrict the system of equations (\ref{bu})--(\ref{gf2}) to the two-loop perturbative order and for numerical evaluation of the two-loop correlation length critical exponent $\nu$ we use the resummation techniques described in section~\ref{Sec4}.
+As can be seen in figure~\ref{2LA}, reliable results can be obtained even with the simplest Pad{\'e} approach (blue dot-dashed line).
 However, our analysis shows that the Pad{\'e}--Borel resummation breaks down in a certain range of the control parameter $\sigma$ (blue solid line).
-In contrast, the Pad{\'e}--Borel--Leroy procedure remains stable (red solid line).
-Using the Principle of Minimal Sensitivity, we determine the optimal value $b_{opt} = 27$, at which the fixed point values become stationary with respect to variations of $\sigma$.
+By contrast, the Pad{\'e}--Borel--Leroy procedure remains stable (red solid line).
+Using the Principle of Minimal Sensitivity, we determine the optimal value $b_{\rm opt} = 27$, at which the fixed point values become stationary with respect to variations of $\sigma$.

-In comparison with the two-loop results obtained using the same resummation techniques, we are effectively unable to extract reliable estimates of the three-loop critical exponents [see Fig.~\ref{3LA} (a)].
-While Pad{\'e} approximation still shows intervals of regular behaviour separated by the region of controlled parameter where the resummed expression diverges, Pad{\'e}--Borel and Pad{\'e}--Borel-Leroy fail more severely, producing manifestly unphysical results.
+In comparison with the two-loop results obtained using the same resummation techniques, we are unable to effectively extract reliable estimates of the three-loop critical exponents [see figure~\ref{3LA} (a)].
+While Pad{\'e} approximation still shows intervals of regular behaviour separated by the region of controlled parameter where the resummed expression diverges, Pad{\'e}--Borel and Pad{\'e}--Borel--Leroy fail more severely, producing manifestly unphysical results.
 This indicates that, at the three-loop level, more sophisticated resummation strategies are required to obtain meaningful critical exponents.

 A common strategy for handling asymptotically divergent series is to determine the fixed point from a resummed RG $\beta$-function at a lower loop order, and then substitute this value into the expressions for the critical exponents calculated at a higher order \cite{LeGuillou1980, Kleinert2001, Pelissetto2002}.
 This approach typically yields more stable estimates, since $\beta$-function series are usually less well-behaved, whereas the accuracy of the critical exponents tends to improve when higher-order expansions are used \cite{LeGuillou1980, Kleinert2001, Pelissetto2002}.
-The estimate of the correlation-length critical exponent $\nu$ obtained within this approach is shown in Fig.~\ref{3LA} (b).
+The estimate of the correlation-length critical exponent $\nu$ obtained within this approach is shown in figure~\ref{3LA} (b).